veerleprins/HorrorInfo/README.md

 ## :black_nib: Description

-For the Web Apps from Scratch course within the Minor Web Design & Development ([@cmda-minor-web](https://github.com/cmda-minor-web)) we learn about Designing and Developing web applications from scratch without using frameworks.
+For the Web Apps from Scratch course within the Minor Web Design & Development ([@cmda-minor-web](https://github.com/cmda-minor-web)) we learn about Designing and Developing web applications from scratch without using frameworks or unnecessary libraries.

 This repository shows a web application about ... with the API from ...